Modern Gentlemen

 (Gallup)

 The same statistics from 2019 show that 50% don’t use CBD at all, while 35% of people still aren’t familiar with CBD.
 As the CBD demographics go up from 30, fewer people know of and use CBD.
-In fact, only 8% of those over 65 reported using CBD.
-A stunning 49% weren’t even familiar with the product.

 (Gallup)

 This might be the region that uses CBD the most, as only 13% of people use it in the South.
 Only 11% of those living in the Midwest and East reported using CBD products.
-Regional statistics about CBD in the USA have a lot to do with the fact that marijuana has been legal in most western states for a while, making CBD products available for a longer period of time.

 5. 40% of people use CBD products to relieve pain.